YIJING DAO

 The Virtual Yarrow Stalks I Ching

-Nicely done computer consultation mimicking yarrow-stalk manipulation.
-Some useful short book reviews too.
+Nicely done computer consultation mimicking yarrow-stalk manipulation, by Russell Cottrell.
+Some useful short book reviews too and an expanding I Ching miscellany.

 I Ching Rhythm Study